Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 If the instance loving-duck

-is stopped or suspended, it will be started automatically.
 If no argument is given to the shell

 , exit

-or hitting Ctrl-D
+, or the Ctrl-D

-Also available from the GUI.
+This is also available on the GUI.

-Execute a command inside an instance
+Run a command inside an instance

 See also: